Thank you, from me SAL, for choosing SALchemy.

 With my love, SAL.
 (November, 2020)

 Ps.
-Do connect with me on Instagram @salchemy11 (opens in a new tab/window), I share new paintings there.
-And, if you'd like to see some of my past art work and more of my creative and other explorations, you could visit my personal blog (opens in a new tab/window) 😊
+Do connect with me on my personal Instagram @salchemy11, I share new paintings there.
+And, if you'd like to see some of my past art work and more of my creative and other explorations, you could visit my personal blog.
+The SALchemy.uk Instagram account is @salchemy.uk where I share more of the prints and their stories😊